django-cms/django-cms/docs/user/tutorial/structure-content-modes.rst

 In *Structure* mode, you can manage the placement of content within the page structure.

+.. todo:: add a structure button image as structure-button.png

+.. |structure-button| image:: /user/tutorial/images/structure-button.png
+   :alt: 'structure'

-Switch to *Structure* mode.
+* Switch to *Structure* mode by hitting the |structure-button| button.

 This reveals the *structure board* containing the *placeholders* available on the page, and the *plugins* in them:

 .. image:: /user/tutorial/images/structure-board.png
      :align: right